Getting started

 Welcome+

-Our Welcome+ programme is our collection of events that you can attend throughout the Welcome period and beyond.
+The Welcome+ programme includes events you can attend during the Welcome period and throughout the academic year.

 Pre-arrival events